 Stimulate global research collaboration on urban informatics in a very concrete manner.

 Provide the international R&D community with an opportunity to transfer ideas from labs into real-world urban environment.

 Support developing metrics for evaluating urban computing infrastructure and applications in real-world setting.

-The award ceremony will be again organized as a UBI Challenge special session in the MUM conference to be held this year in Luleå, Sweden, on Dec 9-12, 2013.
-There the finalists present their full papers (subject to regular peer review by jury members) later archived in the ACM Digital Library and receive their award diplomas.
+The award ceremony was organized as a UBI Challenge special session in the MUM 2013 conference held in Luleå, Sweden, on Dec 4, 2013.
+There the finalists presented their papers and received their award diplomas.

 Additional information on the UBI Challenge:

 - Website of the 1st International UBI Challenge 2011.

 - Ojala T & Kostakos V (2011) UBI Challenge: Research coopetition on real-world urban computing.
 Proc.
 10th International Conference on Mobile and Ubiquitous Multimedia (MUM 2011), Beijing, China, 205-208.